 The pearl of wisdom from the beloved Messenger Prophet Muhammad (saw) who loves to ask forgiveness from God seventy or a hundred times a day is a motivating force to fire us up and beg forgiveness from the Perfect One:

 “Whosoever seeks forgiveness from God often, then God makes for him a good ending for every matter of concern and provide for him a way out of every tight situation.”

 There is no man who is not a sinner (including myself) and there is no sin that cannot be forgiven (except polytheism).

 When we are conscience-stricken for our unrighteousness and ask His Pardon, He will surely grant us absolution for our sins because He is the Most Forgiving, not because we deserve to be forgiven.

-If we learn to acknowledge our wickedness, feel remorseful and avoid falling from grace again, then repentance brings an end to the heavy loads and difficulties we created.
+If we learn to acknowledge our wickedness, feel remorseful and avoid falling from grace again, then repentance brings an end to the heavy loads and difficulties we are suffering.

 To struggle to get rid our souls of its impurities is perhaps the greatest gift that we could receive from the Loving One.